 Tell the media

 You can invite them to your event or arrange a photo call with some of the people involved in your project, and ask if your event can be listed on their ‘What’s On’ page of the newspaper/magazine.
-You can find an easy guide on writing a photo call here.
+Check out our easy guide on writing a photo call.

 Remember: Get consent for photos

 You need to get consent from people you would like to photograph or film, especially if you plan to use the images for publicity purposes – both in print and online, this includes your social media activity.
-As much as you can you should let people know where you are likely to use their image.
-You can find a copy of the photography permission slip here.
+Use this example of a photography permission slip.

 Write a press release